Benins Talon Takes Tough Line After Re-election Win - UrduPoint

 Official turnout was 50.17 percent, the electoral commission said, rejecting a much lower estimate of 26 percent given by a platform of civil society organisations.

-Voting could not take place in 13 of the country's 546 districts, the commission said, after protesters blocked major roads in the centre and north, delaying the dispatch of electoral material.
+Voting could not take place in 13 of the country's 546 districts, the commission said, after protesters blocked major roads in the centre and north, delaying the dispatch of electoral material - Dialogue - The United States embassy in Benin said in a statement that it was "disappointed that polling centres in some areas were unable to open," and that it "remains concerned about electoral competitiveness and declining participation."
+Three international observer missions also noted a low turnout, though they said the vote generally went ahead peacefully.

 Expedit Ologou, a Benin-based researcher, told AFP Talon now has three options.